microsoft/code-with-engineering-playbook/docs/design/design-reviews/recipes/template-feature-story-design-review.md

+# Template: Feature / Story Design Review

-# Your Feature or Story Design Title Here (prefix with DRAFT/WIP to indicate level of completeness)
+**Your Feature or Story Design Title Here (prefix with DRAFT/WIP to indicate level of completeness)**

 > Does the feature re-use or extend existing patterns / interfaces that have already been established for the project?
 > Does the feature expose new patterns or interfaces that will establish a new standard for new future development?